 The summer solstice is marked in parts of Ireland by bonfires on the side of the road.
-It is usually celebrated on June 23rd, the longest day of the year.
-In rural Ireland communities gather and for their local bonfire and celebrate the longest day of the year with song and dance.
+It is usually celebrated on June 23 (this year it will be on June 21), the longest day of the year.
+In rural Ireland, communities gather and for their local bonfire and celebrate the longest day of the year with song and dance.

-In ancient times this sacred day marked the beginning of harvest on August 1st.
+In ancient times, this sacred day marked the beginning of harvest on August 1.
 It honored the Celtic God of Lugh.
-In Gaelic folklore it was a time for handfastings or trial marriages that would last a year and a day could be renewed.
+In Gaelic folklore, it was a time for handfastings or trial marriages that would last a year and a day could be renewed.
 Many celebrate the holiday today with re-unions, bonfires and dancing.

 Similar to the St. Patrick’s Day festival it celebrates when night and day are of equal duration and usually falls in the middle of Autumn, around September 21.
 The symbol of the scared day is the cornucopia as all the harvest is collected and the stocks for winter is hoped to be plentiful.

 This day falls between two days: Oíche Shamhna (October 31) and Lá na Marbh (November 2).
 Oíche Shamhna is Halloween and Lá na Marbh, is the Day of the Dead, or All Souls Day, when those who have passed away are remembered.
 It marks the beginning of the “darker half” of the year as the winter approaches.